The article below is taken from SaaS Mag Issue 3. To order your free copy, click here.

 Of course, Pigford notes, it takes time to build features.
 Development takes time and we cannot will products into existence yet.
 This method is a long term strategy for staying on top of the market’s needs, and ultimately, if you are constantly asking consumers where their pain points are, you will be in touch with the market, capable of providing the answer to customers’ problems.

-In the last issue of SaaS Mag, we focused on the importance of product-led growth and how it is the water wheel by which a business turns customers into evangelists.
-Pigford’s advice echoes what nearly all successful SaaS founders like David Cancel and Patrick Campbell will tell you: ego aside, if what you are building is not solving a problem for your customer, and solving it well, the long term trajectory for your SaaS business will suffer.
+In a previous issue of SaaS Mag, we focused on the importance of product-led growth and how it is the water wheel by which a business turns customers into evangelists.
+Pigford’s advice echoes what nearly all successful SaaS founders like David Cancel and Patrick Campbell will tell you: ego aside, if what you are building is not solving a problem for your customer, and solving it well, the long-term trajectory for your SaaS business will suffer.
 He works hard to build a culture of getting to the heart of a business, reflecting on your operations, and as he mentions, creating a place where people want to work.
 Getting down to the bare bones—without emphasis on title, pride or trying to force a product customers don’t love—seem to be the building blocks of a successful business.